CERN-PH-CMG/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/README.md

 The class can be tested on a few events of a minitree by simply running `python tHqEventVariables.py tree.root`.

-To produce the friend trees for many samples and events, a separate handler script is used, saved in `macros/prepareTHQEventVariableFriends.py`.
+To produce the friend trees for many samples and events, a separate handler script is used, saved in `macros/prepareEventVariablesFriendTree.py`.
 It takes as first argument a directory with minitrees outputs, and as second argument a directory where it will store the output.
 To run it on a few events of a single sample, you can do this:
 ```
-python prepareTHQEventVariableFriends.py -m tHqEventVariables -t treeProducerSusyMultilepton -N 10000 ra5trees/809_June9_ttH/ tHq_eventvars_Aug5 -d TTHnobb_mWCutfix_ext1 -c 1
+python prepareEventVariablesFriendTree.py -m tHqEventVariables -I CMGTools.TTHAnalysis.tools.tHqEventVariables -t treeProducerSusyMultilepton -N 10000 ra5trees/809_June9_ttH/ tHq_eventvars_Aug5 -d TTHnobb_mWCutfix_ext1 -c 1
 ```

 Or, with a friend tree included:
 ```
-python prepareTHQEventVariableFriends.py -m tHqEventVariables -t treeProducerSusyMultilepton -N 10000 ra5trees/809_June9_ttH/ tHq_eventvars_Oct21 -d TTHnobb_mWCutfix_ext1 -c 1 -F sf/t ra5trees/809_June9_ttH/2_recleaner_v4_b1E2/evVarFriend_{cname}.root
+python prepareEventVariablesFriendTree.py -m tHqEventVariables -I CMGTools.TTHAnalysis.tools.tHqEventVariables -t treeProducerSusyMultilepton -N 10000 ra5trees/809_June9_ttH/ tHq_eventvars_Oct21 -d TTHnobb_mWCutfix_ext1 -c 1 -F sf/t ra5trees/809_June9_ttH/2_recleaner_v5_b1E2/evVarFriend_{cname}.root
 ```

 You should use this to figure out how fast your producer is running, and adjust the chunk size (`-N` option) to have jobs of reasonable run times.
+(200000 seems a reasonable choice for the current version.)
 Once this works, you can submit all the jobs for all samples to lxbatch, by running something like this:
 ```
-python prepareTHQEventVariableFriends.py -m tHqEventVariables -t treeProducerSusyMultilepton -N 500000 ra5trees/809_June9_ttH/ tHq_eventvars_Aug11 -q 8nh
+python prepareEventVariablesFriendTree.py -m tHqEventVariables -I CMGTools.TTHAnalysis.tools.tHqEventVariables -t treeProducerSusyMultilepton -N 200000 ra5trees/809_June9_ttH/ tHq_eventvars_Aug11 -q 8nh
 ```

 Note that the `-q` option specifies the queue to run on.
 The most common options would be `8nh` for jobs shorter than 8 hours, or `1nd` for jobs shorter than one day (24 hours).
 Keep an eye on the status of the jobs with the `bjobs` command, and look at the output of a running job with `bpeek <jobid>`.
 The STDOUT and STDERR log files of each job are stored in a directory named `LSFJOB_<jobid>`.